vesper-truong/vietnamese-musicians/README.md

 <iframe style='width: 100%; height: 800px;' src='//voyant-tools.org/?panels=cirrus%2Creader%2Ctrends%2Csummary%2Ccontexts&corpus=83a4abf5e5a622b801be7173db3c7403'></iframe>

 A look at the most frequent and distinctive words lead me to notice that there are several nouns such as trăng (moon), lúa (rice plants), tình (love), tiếng (sounds), sông (river), rừng (forest), lửa (fire), thu (autumn).
-It is possible to suspect that the topics in this period circle around the nature and the Vietnamese countryside.
+Based on these words, it is possible to suspect that the topics in Lam Phuong's songs in this period circle around the nature and the Vietnamese countryside.

-Without the presence of negativity-inducing words (e.g. rain, winter), it appears that the topics in Lam Phuong's beginning stage of his career were more optimistic.
+In comparison, without the presence of negativity-inducing words (e.g. rain, winter), it appears that the topics in Lam Phuong's beginning stage of his career were more optimistic.

 **4.2.3 Pham Dinh Chuong**

-Regarding Pham Dinh Chuong, I examined the songs written in his supposedly most productive period from 1952 to 1957, which was also the period when he regularly produced songs.
+Regarding Pham Dinh Chuong, I examined the songs written in his supposedly most productive period from 1952 to 1957, which was also the period when he regularly produced songs as stated above.
 Then, I compared the topics of the songs in this period with those of the songs written between 1946 and 1951.
 One major problem with this musician is that there was no lyric found for 8 out of 22 songs studied.
 This accounts for almost one-third of the songs, which means the results are heavily affected.
 Nevertheless, it is still possible to load the corpus via Voyant Tools.
 Below are the results for the 1952-1957 period:

 <iframe style='width: 100%; height: 800px;' src='//voyant-tools.org/?panels=cirrus%2Creader%2Ctrends%2Csummary%2Ccontexts&corpus=26c5842992482ecb938a0bba239728fd'></iframe>

 It can be seen that two exclamatory words *hò* and *dô* were frequently used in the songs in this period.
 These two words are often used to give people motivation among Vietnamese laborers.
 Lúa (rice plants), sông (river), and xuân (spring) are also among the top ten most frequent words (excluding pronouns).
 It can be inferred that the common topics in this period are about the joy of labor and celebrating spring time.
 Nevertheless, this should not be regarded as a definite conclusion as there is a lack of data as explained above.

+Among the three musicians, Pham Dinh Chuong appeared to have started his song-writing career at the earliest time.
+Pham Dinh Chuong was among the first pioneers of Vietnamese music in its golden age from 1945 to 1975.
+His first documented song was composed in 1946.
+This is probably due to the fact that he was born in 1929, which created a huge age gap between him and the other two musicians.
 Below are the results of the topics in Pham Dinh Chuong's songs in the period from 1946 to 1951:

 <iframe style='width: 100%; height: 800px;' src='//voyant-tools.org/?panels=cirrus%2Creader%2Ctrends%2Csummary%2Ccontexts&corpus=186b7d8ff3e7ed294f0d869a30578e47'></iframe>